Influencer Model – 1:9:90 Rule of Social & Influencer Segmentation

 Why This Influencer Model Works

-For B2B social media marketing programs, influencers will play a critical role in reaching decision-makers within the buyer journey navigating the Internet and researching products and services.
+For B2B social media marketing programs, influencers will be critical in reaching decision-makers within the buyer journey navigating the Internet and researching products and services.
 In addition, with influencer segmentation, marketers can create custom programming tailored to the 1%, 9%, and 90%.

 In that same analysis, you may have identified the 9% as a more significant influencer segment because there are more.
-In this case, you will listen to their conversations in real-time and create content based on what is trending.
-You may not reach out to them directly or partner with them for some paid activation, but your organic engagement will be enough.
+In this case, you will listen to their conversations in real time and create content based on what is trending.
+You may not contact them directly or partner with them for some paid activation, but your organic engagement will be enough.

 And then 90% of that audience could be used just for essential social listening or understanding more significant trends in consumption of the 1% in the 9%.